mate-academy/jv-program-common-mistakes/java-core/equals-and-hashcode/clone.md

 // Other methods
 ```
-In second example we've united all methods with common purpose in one place, which makes our code easier to read
+In the second example we've united all methods with a common purpose in one place, which makes our code easier to read and understand.
-and understand.
 In case you don't have several methods with common logic it will make sense to order them by
 accessibility (from `public` to `private`).